BlueprintFramework/web/apps/frontend/content/docs/configs/confyml.md

 #### `requests.routers`

-**type:** `<router>.php` file or use suboptions below main router file. if you only specify this option, blueprint defaults it to the web router. for more control, use the specific router suboptions.
+Main Laravel router file.
+If you only specify this option, Blueprint defaults it to the web router.
+For more control, use the specific router suboptions.

 ```yaml [conf.yml]
 requests: